 When it comes to choosing ones to include on your online course sales page, potential customers are likely to be swayed by testimonials that link back to the learning outcomes you’ve stated.

-‘The course helped me learn the basics of online course marketing and increased my sales by 20%’ is far better than ‘the online course sales training was really informative and I enjoyed it alot’.
+‘The course helped me learn the basics of online course marketing and increased my sales by 20%’ is far better than one that simply says ‘the online course sales training was really informative and I enjoyed it a lot’.

-You might be scratching your head about how you can go about collecting testimonials.
-A good place to start can be sending out an automated email following completion of the course.
+By now you might be scratching your head about how to begin collecting testimonials.
+A good place to start can be sending out an automated email following completion of your course.
 This email should include a:

 - Thank you

 - Feedback form using star ratings